morakah-hub/cnc-router-umass-aero/README.md

 images/     CAD screenshots, machine photos design/     drawing sheets, the Python that generates them, and the BOM
 ```

-The CAD lives in Onshape rather than as exports in this repo.
-Link above.

 ## Open questions